EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ### Neighbour lists

 To improve simulation performance, and because we are truncating interactions at a certain distance, we can keep a list of particles that are close to each other (under a neighbour cutoff distance).
-This reduces the number of comparisons needed per timestep, at the cost of a small amount of memory.
+This reduces the number of comparisons needed per time-step, at the cost of a small amount of memory.

 {% include figure.html url="" max-width="80%" file="/fig/2_MD-primera/cutoff.png" alt="Neighbour lists" %}

-So we can add a 0.3σ distance to our neight cutoff, above the LJ cutoff, so a total of 3.8σ.
+So we can add a 0.3σ distance to our neighbour cutoff, above the LJ cutoff, so a total of 3.8σ.
-The `bin` keyword refers to the algorithm used to build the list, `bin` is the best performing one for systems with homogenous sizes of particles.
+The `bin` keyword refers to the algorithm used to build the list, `bin` is the best performing one for systems with homogeneous sizes of particles.

 ```
 neighbor        0.3 bin